• Check Out These Real Stories...

 Donate Cord Blood

 In the past, when a baby was born, the umbilical cord was thrown away.
 But today, blood from the umbilical cord can be collected after a baby’s birth and donated to a public cord blood bank to help someone with a life-threatening disease.
-In 2008, 42 percent of all African American (blood stem cell) recipients received cord blood transplants.
+Since 2010, more than half of all African American (blood stem cell) recipients received cord blood transplants.

 Like bone marrow, umbilical cord blood is rich in the blood-forming cells that can be used in transplants for patients with leukemia, lymphoma and many other life-threatening diseases.
 (These cells are NOT embryonic stem cells.)